The goto command moves a batch file to a specific label or location, enabling a user to rerun it or skip other lines

 If Command Extensions are enabled, GOTO changes as follows:

-GOTO command now accepts a target label of :EOF that transfers control to the end of the current batch script file, which is an easy way to exit a batch script file without defining a label.
+GOTO command now accepts a target label of :EOF that transfers control to the end of the current batch script file, which exits without defining a label.
 Type CALL /? for a description of extensions to the CALL command that make this feature useful.

 GOTO END ECHO SKIPPING THIS :END ECHO DONE